-H. Multiple Ex Parte Reexamination Requests
+I. Multiple Ex Parte Reexamination Requests

 Where a party has a choice in filing an ex parte or inter partes reexamination request, what considerations go into the choice?
 One factor to consider is that there is no legal limit on the number of ex parte reexamination requests that can be filed.
 However, the bar for establishing a valid SNQ may become higher with each reexamination request.
-Because the Examiner makes a determination whether a reference raising an SNQ is cumulative to earlier considered art, the more references already considered raises the bar for references in subsequent reexamination requests.
+Because the Examiner makes a determination whether a reference raising a SNQ is cumulative to earlier considered art, the more references that have already been considered raises the bar for references in subsequent reexamination requests.